HiFiLES/HiFiLES-solver/README.md

 To specify a BLAS library, compile for MPI, etc., additional options are available during the configuration process.
 The BASH shell script "configure_run.sh" contains example usage of all relevant configuration options, and can either be used as-is or as a template for a custem configuration script.

 For example, to enable MPI support, simply change the PARALLEL="NO" flag to PARALLEL="YES", and change the value of MPICC (the MPI C compiler) if needed.
 Likewise, for linking with BLAS, simply select which type of BLAS you will be using (the basic CBLAS library and the ATLAS BLAS library are both supported for Linux users, and Accelerate BLAS is supported for Mac users), and then specify the location of the library (.a) and header (.h) files as shown in the BLAS_LIB and BLAS_HEADER variables.

+For building on GPU-enabled devices, the process is very similar to enabling MPI or BLAS support.
+Simply specify the compiler (typically 'nvcc'), the location of header & library files, and (optionally) the architecture you are compiling for.
+Options for the architecture are listed in configure_run.sh.

-Once the "configure_run.sh" has been modified to suit your needs, simply use the following commands to install (assuming you are using a BASH-based Linux distro):
+Once the "configure_run.sh" shell script has been modified to suit your needs, simply use the following commands to install (assuming you are using a BASH-based Linux distro):

   1) bash configure_run.sh